swcarpentry/shell-novice/_episodes/01-intro.md

 It isn't difficult, but it is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
 A GUI presents you with choices and you select one.
-With a CLI the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
+With a **command line interfaces** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
 They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
 But a small